meshach567/meshach567/README.md

 # Note this is my new github repository.
 My previous github repo was suspend during March 1st.
-I lost access to my primary gmail acccount, so i can get the OTP sent to me by github
+I lost access to my primary gmail acccount, so i can get the OTP sent to me by email meshachfresh@gmail.com
 - **Previous Github Account User**: [Meshach Arinze](https://www.github.com/MeshachArinze)

 # Hi there, I'm Meshach Arinze! 👋